 Scientists find NMN improves depression-like behavior, displayed as immobility in swim tests, and cellular energy production in mice.(FMNG | iStock)

-In February, a team of scientists published a study in the Journal of Affective Disorders where they described beneficial effects of nicotinamide mononucleotide (NMN) injections on alleviating symptoms of depression in mice.
-They found NMN supplementation increased levels of a molecule important for energy production in the body, nicotinamide adenine dinucleotide (NAD+).
-Increasing NAD+ levels with NMN also improved energy metabolism in the cell’s powerhouse, the mitochondria, in the brain and liver.
+A team of scientists from the Zhejiang University of Technology in Hangzhou, China, published a study in the Journal of Affective Disorders describing the beneficial effects of nicotinamide mononucleotide (NMN) on alleviating symptoms of depression in mice.
+Xie and colleagues found that NMN injections increased levels of a molecule important for energy production in the body, nicotinamide adenine dinucleotide (NAD+).
+Increasing NAD+ levels with NMN also improved energy metabolism in the brain and liver.

-Past studies have found decreased production of the body’s energy molecule, adenosine triphosphate (ATP), in patients with major depressive disorder.
+Past studies have found decreased production of the body’s energy molecule adenosine triphosphate (ATP) in patients with major depressive disorder.
 This reduced ATP generation could stem from dysfunction of the cell’s powerhouse, the mitochondria, leading to correlations with depression.

 “Our findings indicate that NMN supplementation can effectively enhance SIRT3 activity to improve mitochondrial energy metabolism in the hippocampus and liver, thereby mitigating [corticosterone]-induced depression-like behavior in mice,” stated the researchers in their study.

 The scientists noted that the small sample size may be a limitation of the study.
 They call for future studies with larger sample sizes and long-term studies to further investigate the mechanism of NMN on depression-like behaviors.
 Also, only a single dose of NMN was used in these experiments, so it is important to examine a more comprehensive NMN treatment regimen.